al1sant0s/tstorgb/README.md

 tstorgb --search_zip path/to/Downloads/rgb_files path/to/Images path/to/sprites
 ```

+## Bsv3 and Bcell files

+To process bsv3 and bcell files just keep them in the same directory as their correspondent rgb files.
+The correspondent files have the same names before the extension, like building.rgb and building.bsv3 or character_does_action_image_x.rgb and character_does_action.bcell.
+As long as they are in the same directories, they'll be automatically processed.
+You can prevent their processing by passing the flags --disable_bsv3 and –disable_bcell.

 ## Animated images

 The --sequential and --sequential_delay arguments make it possible to produce animated images using specific image formats (e.g. webp).
 To produce animated images